-The Bureau of International Security and Nonproliferation is working closely with other U.S. departments and the international community to support the United Nations and Organisation for the Prohibition of Chemical Weapons in the elimination of chemical weapons from Syria.
+The Bureau of International Security and Nonproliferation works closely with other U.S. agencies and the international community to support the United Nations and Organization for the Prohibition of Chemical Weapons to eliminate chemical weapons from Syria.
 International inspectors verified the functional disablement of Syria’s declared chemical weapons production, mixing, and filling capabilities as of November 2013.
-The removal of the highest priority chemicals from Syria began on Jan.
+The removal of the highest priority chemicals from Syria began Jan.
 7, 2014, and the process is ongoing.
-The U.S. government continues to support international efforts in the removal and elimination of all chemicals weapons related materials from Syria.
 The highest priority materials will be neutralized aboard a U.S. vessel, the MV Cape Ray, in international waters.

 ISN Bureau financial assistance to Syrian chemical weapons elimination efforts to date totals nearly $6 million from the Nonproliferation and Disarmament Fund for financial and in-kind contributions to the UN and OPCW.
-This assistance includes a $2 million financial contribution to the OPCW trust fund to support the inspection and verification of Syria’s stockpile of chemical weapons, precursors, and production equipment; as well as another $2 million contribution to the UN trust fund used to implement UN Security Council Resolution 2118.
+This assistance includes a $2 million financial contribution to the OPCW trust fund to support the inspection and verification of Syria’s chemical weapons stockpile and production equipment; as well as another $2 million contribution to the trust fund to implement UN Security Council Resolution 2118.
 In-kind assistance includes $1.55 million for 10 armored vehicles provided to the UN.
 The NDF is also providing about $300,000 for equipment to the OPCW, such as protective gear and medication to counteract exposure to chemical weapons, as well as training to aid OPCW work.
 More»